-Dear teacher,
+Dear Student,

-Rwanda Education Board is honored to present clinical placement manual for Associate nursing program, which serves as a guide to competence-based teaching and learning to ensure consistency and coherence in the learning of the Fundamentals of nursing practice.
-The Rwandan educational philosophy is to ensure that learners achieve full potential at every level of education which will prepare them to be well integrated in society and exploit employment opportunities.
+Rwanda Basic Education Board is honoured to present to you this Skills lab Manual for Associate nursing program which serves as a guide to competence-based teaching and learning to ensure consistency and coherence in the learning of Skills lab Manual subject.

-In line with efforts to improve the quality of education, the government of Rwanda emphasizes the importance of aligning teaching and learning materials with the syllabus to facilitate their learning process.
-Many factors influence what they learn, how well they learn and the competences they acquire.
-Those factors include the relevance of the specific content, the quality of teachers' pedagogical approaches, the assessment strategies and the instructional materials available.
-Special attention was paid to the activities that facilitate the learning process in which learners can develop ideas and make new discoveries during concrete activities carried out individually or with peers.
-With the help of the teachers, learners will gain appropriate skills and be able to apply what they have learnt in real life situations.
-Hence, they will be able to develop certain values and attitudes allowing them to make a difference not only to their own lives but also to the nation.
+The Rwandan educational philosophy is to ensure that you achieve full potential at every level of education which will prepare you to be well integrated in society and exploit employment opportunities.
+The government of Rwanda emphasizes the importance of aligning teaching and learning materials with the syllabus to facilitate your learning process.
+Many factors influence what you learn, how well you learn and the competences you acquire.
+Those factors include the instructional materials available among others.
+Special attention was paid to the activities that facilitate the learning process in which you can develop your ideas and make new discoveries during concrete activities carried out individually or with peers.

-This is in contrast to traditional learning theories which view learning mainly as a process of acquiring knowledge from the more knowledgeable who is mostly the teacher.
-In competence-based curriculum, learning is considered as a process of active building and developing of knowledge and understanding, skills values and attitudes by the learner where concepts are mainly introduced by an activity, situation or scenario that helps the learner to construct knowledge, develop skills and acquire positive attitudes and values.
+In competence-based curriculum, learning is considered as a process of active building and developing knowledge and meanings by the learner where concepts are mainly introduced by an activity, a situation or a scenario that helps the learner to construct knowledge, develop skills and acquire positive attitudes and values.
+For effective use of this textbook, your role is to: